Joseph DeGuardia

-Joseph DeGuardia AKA Joe DeGuardia is an American boxing promoter and lawyer.
-He is the founder and CEO of Star Boxing, a boxing promotional firm that has been in operation since 1992.
-DeGuardia has promoted many notable boxing stars throughout his time in the professional boxing industry.
+Joseph DeGuardia is an American boxing promoter and lawyer.
+He is the founder and CEO of Star.
 Being the son of former professional boxer Joseph DeGuardia Sr., DeGuardia competed in the ring himself and achieved a successful amateur career.
 Among other titles, DeGuardia won the New York Golden Gloves Championship in 1988 while still attending law school at Hofstra University.
-In 1991, he took over the community based Morris Park Boxing Club, which his father had founded, and relocated it to a new location.
+In 1991, he took over the community-based Morris Park Boxing Club, which his father had founded, and relocated it to a new location.

 Biography

 Joe DeGuardia followed in his father's footsteps, Joe DeGuardia Sr., a professional boxer in the 1940s and 50s.
 His mother is Mildred DeGuardia and Joe is married to Lisa with 2 sons.
 The younger DeGuardia went on to have a distinguished career in the amateurs (winning the NY Golden Gloves.

 In his college and law school years, DeGuardia continued to box.
 He received his Undergraduate Degree from Fordham University and Graduate (Juris Doctor) from Hofstra Law School.
 During his time at Hofstra University, DeGuardia won the welterweight division (147 lbs, open division) in the 1988 New York City Golden Gloves tournament.
 He defeated pro-boxer Larry Barnes in the tournament's championship fight.

 Upon graduation from Law school, DeGuardia went to work as a prosecutor for the Bronx District Attorney's Office.
 In 1993, DeGuardia went into private practice and founded his own law office in the Bronx, New York.